 Considering the scope of controllers, it is assumed that the Customer Network Controller (CNC) has the knowledge of the C-Rx and its access link information.
 It is also assumed that MDSC has the knowledge on how to map C-Rx and its network side of nodes within its network domain; but MDSC does not have any topology information at all before each PNC reports its topology.

-Topology Abstraction
+Topology Abstractions

 Figure 2 Reference Topology